LeZheng/Owl-CL-document/CLHS-doc/26-Glossary.md

 valid array dimension n. a fixnum suitable for use as an array dimension.
 Such a fixnum must be greater than or equal to zero, and less than the value of array-dimension-limit.
 When multiple array dimensions are to be used together to specify a multi-dimensional array, there is also an implied constraint that the product of all of the dimensions be less than the value of array-total-size-limit.

-valid array index n. (of an array) a fixnum suitable for use as one of possibly several indices needed to name an element of the array according to a multi-dimensional Cartesian coordinate system.
+valid array index n. (指数组[array]) a fixnum suitable for use as one of possibly several indices needed to name an element of the array according to a multi-dimensional Cartesian coordinate system.
 Such a fixnum must be greater than or equal to zero, and must be less than the corresponding dimension[1] of the array.
 (Unless otherwise explicitly specified, the phrase ``a list of valid array indices'' further implies that the length of the list must be the same as the rank of the array.) ``For a 2 by 3 array, valid array indices for the first dimension are 0 and 1, and valid array indices for the second dimension are 0, 1 and 2.''

 valid array row-major index n. (of an array, which might have any number of dimensions[2]) a single fixnum suitable for use in naming any element of the array, by viewing the array's storage as a linear series of elements in row-major order.
 Such a fixnum must be greater than or equal to zero, and less than the array total size of the array.

-valid fill pointer n. (of an array) a fixnum suitable for use as a fill pointer for the array.
+valid fill pointer n. (指数组[array]) a fixnum suitable for use as a fill pointer for the array.
 Such a fixnum must be greater than or equal to zero, and less than or equal to the array total size of the array.

 valid logical pathname host n. a string that has been defined as the name of a logical host.
 See the function load-logical-pathname-translations.